Easy Healthy Homemade Peanut Butter Coconut Oil Dog Treats

-These Easy Healthy Homemade Coconut Oil Peanut Butter Dog Treats are a huge hit with our dog Bentley!
-Isabella has been loving making new recipes in the kitchen and has been itching to make a treat for Bentley!
-(I have included affiliate links to products I love.
-As an Amazon Associate, I earn from qualifying purchases.)
+These Easy Healthy Homemade Coconut Oil Peanut Butter Dog Treats are a massive hit with our dog Bentley!
+Isabella has loved making new kitchen recipes and itching to make a treat for Bentley!
+These are perfect for the hot summer months that we have right now.

 Healthy Homemade Coconut Oil Peanut Butter Dog Treats Recipe Ingredients:

-How TO make Coconut Oil Peanut Butter Dog Treats:
+How To make Frozen Coconut Oil Dog Treats:

-Now I have to say these are so easy that a ten-year-old did everything but pouring into the molds.
-She was very proud of the fact she made these with hardly any help from mom.
+Now I must say these are so easy that a ten-year-old did everything but pour into the molds.
+She was very proud that she made these with hardly any help from her mom.

 Take a small saucepan and put your burner on low heat.